konapoojitha/Poojitha-Kona/File_Management.md

 83. Develop a C program to recursively copy all files and directories from one directory to another?
 84. Develop a C program to get the file type (regular file, directory, symbolic link, etc.) of a given path?

+85. What are the types of files present in Linux OS?
+	Linux treats everything as a file.
+The main types of files are:

+	1.Regular files – Text, binary, etc.

+	2.Directory files – Folders that contain other files.

+	3.Character device files – For devices like serial ports, tty, etc. (e.g., /dev/ttyS0)

+	4.Block device files – For devices like hard disks (e.g., /dev/sda)

+	5.Named pipes (FIFOs) – For inter-process communication.

+	6.Symbolic links – Pointers to other files.

+	7.Sockets – Used for inter-process or network communication.

+86. How do IPC Objects, named pipes, be accessed?

+	Named pipes (FIFOs) are accessed like regular files using standard file system calls:

+	Creation: mkfifo() or mknod() system calls.

+	Opening: open()

+	Reading/Writing: read(), write()

+	The named pipe appears as a file (e.g., /tmp/myfifo) and can be accessed by any process that has permission.

+87. User space application sends request to Hardware by using which I/O calls?

+	User space apps cannot access hardware directly.
+They use:

+	System calls: open(), read(), write(), ioctl(), mmap(), close()

+	These system calls interact with device drivers in the kernel, which then communicate with the hardware.

+88. Why are basic I/O calls called universal I/O calls?

+	Because calls like open(), read(), write(), and close() work uniformly across all file types:

+	1.Regular files

+	2.Device files

+	3.Sockets

+	4.Pipes

+89. What is the content of the Inode Object?

+	The inode (index node) contains metadata about a file:

+		File type (regular, directory, etc.)

+		Permissions (mode)

+		Owner and group

+		File size

+		Time stamps (access, modify, change)

+		Number of hard links

+		Pointers to data blocks on disk (addresses)

+		Inode number

+90. In which Object information of the file gets stored?

+	File metadata is stored in the inode object.

+	Data content is stored in data blocks (referenced by the inode).

+91. Kernel uses which object to represent a file?

+	The kernel uses the struct file object (also called file descriptor structure) to represent an open file.

+	It also uses:

+	struct inode → to represent file metadata.

+	struct dentry → for directory entry mapping.

+	struct file_operations → for driver operations.

+92. Can we access the file information present in inode from the user application?
+If yes, then how?

+        Yes, indirectly.

+	Use the stat() or fstat() system calls in user space.

+	These functions retrieve inode metadata like permissions, file size, timestamps, etc.

+93. Which system calls are used to access the file information?

+	stat(), fstat(), lstat()
+	These retrieve file metadata like size, permissions, timestamps, etc., from the inode.

+94. ls command internally invokes which system call to access the file information?

+	It uses stat() or lstat() system calls to retrieve metadata.

+	Also uses opendir(), readdir(), and closedir() internally (from libc).

+95. What happens after the kernel finds its inode object?

+	It checks the permissions.

+	Then creates a file object (struct file).

+	Adds an entry into the file descriptor table.

+	Returns a file descriptor (int) to the user process.

+96. What are the contents of the file object?
+	The struct file in kernel contains:

+	File offset (cursor position)

+	Pointer to inode object

+	Pointer to file_operations

+	Access mode (read/write)

+	Flags (e.g., O_APPEND)

+	Reference count

+97. Kernel uses which object to represent the open files?

+	struct file (also called file object)

+98. What is the difference between the primary data and other members of the file object?

+	Primary data: file offset, inode pointer, mode, flags

+	Other members: pointers to file operations, synchronization locks, reference counts, etc.

+	Primary data controls how file I/O operates; others are for management and access control.

+99. Where does the file object base address get stored?

+	Stored in the file descriptor table (an array) of the process.

+	Each entry in the table is a pointer to a struct file.

+100. When is the fd (file descriptor) table created and what is its size?

+	Created when a process is created (at fork() or exec()).

+	Default max size: 1024 descriptors (can be increased with ulimit or kernel configs).

+	Can be accessed via /proc/<pid>/fd/

+101. When is the file object created?

+	Created during the open() system call.

+	After checking inode and permissions, the kernel allocates and initializes the file object.

+102. What does open() return?

+	Returns a file descriptor (int), which is an index into the process’s file descriptor table.

+103. When a file opens for the first time using open() in your program, what is returned?

+	The lowest available file descriptor, typically 3 (since 0, 1, 2 are stdin, stdout, stderr).

+104. Why does read() system call need access to file objects?

+	To:

+	Get the current file offset

+	Determine access mode (read permission)

+	Use file_operations->read function pointer

+	Update offset after reading

+	All of this info is stored in the file object.

+105. Which system call is used to change the cursor position without reading or writing on a file?

+	lseek()
+	Used to move the file offset (read/write pointer) within the file.

+106. Can we open the same file from multiple processes?
+Explain the memory segment in kernel space.
+	Yes.
+Multiple processes can open the same file.

+	Each process gets its own file descriptor.

+	But the inode and data blocks are shared in the kernel.

+	Kernel uses:

+	Per-process fd table

+	Shared struct file if descriptors are duplicated (e.g., via fork() or dup()

+	Common inode object

+107. Kernel uses which object to represent a file?

+	struct file for an open file (per process)

+	struct inode for file metadata (shared)

+108. Is there any limit on number of files that can be opened from a program?
+	Yes.

+	Soft limit: Typically 1024 (can be seen with ulimit -n)

+	Hard limit: Can be increased by root using /etc/security/limits.conf or sysctl.

+	System-wide limit: Controlled by /proc/sys/fs/file-max

+109. What are the standard I/O calls?
+Give some examples and what is the alternate name of standard I/O call?

+	Standard I/O calls are provided by the C standard library (stdio.h).

+	Examples:

+	printf(), scanf(), fopen(), fread(), fwrite(), fclose()

+	Alternate name: Buffered I/O

+110. What are the basic I/O calls?
+Give some examples and what is the alternate name of basic I/O call?

+	Basic I/O calls are system calls provided by the kernel (unistd.h).

+	Examples:

+	open(), read(), write(), close(), lseek()

+	Alternate name: Unbuffered I/O or System-level I/O

+111. What is the difference between basic I/O calls and standard I/O calls?

+	Feature	Basic I/O (Unbuffered)	Standard I/O (Buffered) Header	<unistd.h>	<stdio.h>
+	Buffering	No	Yes (User-level buffering)
+	Performance	Lower for small I/O	Higher for small I/O Examples	open(), read()	fopen(), fread()
+	Access level	Direct system calls	Uses basic I/O under the hood

+112. Other than the basic I/O and standard I/O calls, is there any method to access the file?
+	Yes:

+	Memory-mapped I/O: Using mmap() system call

+	Direct I/O (O_DIRECT): Bypasses the page cache

+	Asynchronous I/O (AIO): Via aio_read(), io_uring

+	Device-specific IOCTLs: Using ioctl()

+113. How do user space applications get access to the content of inode objects?

+	Indirectly, using:

+	stat(), fstat(), lstat() → extract metadata like size, permissions, timestamps, etc.

+	You cannot access raw inode contents directly from user space for security and abstraction reasons.

+114. How do you get access to kernel objects/data structures/information present in kernel space?
+	Ways include:

+	/proc filesystem (e.g., /proc/meminfo, /proc/<pid>/status)

+	/sys filesystem (e.g., device, driver info)

+	System calls (e.g., stat(), uname(), ioctl())

+	Writing a kernel module

+	Using kprobes, ftrace, or BPF (eBPF) for tracing

+115. Which system calls are used to access the file object?

+	open(), read(), write(), lseek(), ioctl(), close()

+	These use and modify the kernel’s struct file object internally.

+	116. Which system calls are used to access the inode object? stat(), fstat(), lstat()

+	These retrieve metadata stored in the inode structure.

+117. How to print "Hello World" on the screen using basic I/O calls?

+	#include <unistd.h>

+	int main() {
+	    write(1, "Hello World\n", 12);  // 1 is the file descriptor for stdout
+	    return 0;
+	}

+118. Which system call is used to duplicate the file descriptor?

+	dup(), dup2(), and dup3() system calls.

+119. What are the advantages of dup system calls?

+	Duplicate a file descriptor to:

+	Redirect input/output (e.g., dup2(fd, STDOUT_FILENO))

+	Share file state (offset, flags)

+	Useful in shell piping and redirection

+	Enables I/O redirection in system programming

+120. Which object stores the ownership information of a file?

+	struct inode
+	Stores UID (owner) and GID (group)

+121. Which command is used to display the username corresponding to ID?

+        id – shows UID and GID with corresponding names

+	whoami – shows the current user's username

+	getent passwd <UID> – maps UID to username

+122. How can we see the multiple user information in our system? cat /etc/passwd

+	getent passwd

+	users – shows currently logged-in users

+	w or who – shows active sessions

+123. Which command is used to change the UID and GID?
+	usermod:

+	Change UID: sudo usermod -u <new_uid> <username>

+	Change GID: sudo usermod -g <new_gid> <username>